Overview of AR and VR:

 If you see children around you, they are inordinately involved in technology around themselves.
 They have become darned tech sage right from kindergarten poems to complex algebraic expressions.

-This was the problem statement for the food giant to bring this ‘Happy Goggle’into the picture as a solution.
+It was the problem statement for the food giant to bring this ‘Happy Goggle’into the picture as a solution.
 Thus McDonald’shad earmarked this playground tactics to replace it with technology that children would love to explore.

 Inference: Come up with an innovative idea that involves AR/VR in your product or services and target a specific group.
 For example say if your business is of artificial limbs, then you should be able to give an AR experience of your product to the person.